Saturday Afternoon Chat: Birthday celebration, Supernatural, and changing leaves!

 WTJR will be highlighting a different blogger each week this year!
 We invite you to stop by their blog, take a look around and say hello!

-This week we are spotlighting: Style Splash
+This week we are spotlighting: Still Life, With Cracker Crumbs

 Thank you so much for joining us for our link-up!